-Immigration officers and assistant officers work in the Civil Service, for UK Visas and Immigration (UKVI), part of the Home Office (formerly UK Border Agency).
+Immigration officers work in the Civil Service, for UK Visas and Immigration (UKVI), part of the Home Office (formerly UK Border Agency).
 They deal with people entering the UK either temporarily or permanently and enforce immigration laws.

 You would work in a specific role, such as Asylum Operations Decision Maker or Resettlement Case Worker.

 - processing applications for different visa types, such as work, residency, asylum, student or family

 - considering applications for citizenship for those who wish to settle in the UK permanently

 - dealing with large amounts of information in order to make decisions

 - interviewing people to check their reasons for visiting the UK and how long they intend to stay